Analysis: Transitory or here-to-stay? Investors try to read the inflation clues

-NEW YORK, June 15 (Reuters) - From lumber prices to wages and inventories: Reading the clues around inflation has turned into an investor obsession.
+NEW YORK (Reuters) - From lumber prices to wages and inventories: Reading the clues around inflation has turned into an investor obsession.

 As investors assess the risks of rising prices to financial markets, however, some think the biggest gains in inflation are already in the rear-view mirror.
 That is in line with the Federal Reserve’s notion that inflation will be “transitory.”